This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Living with a disability isn’t easy.
 It presents many physical and emotional challenges.

-A settlement is monetary compensation given to a plaintiff from a defendant after filing a lawsuit.
+A settlement is monetary compensation given to a plaintiff by a defendant after filing a lawsuit.
 An Erb’s palsy settlement is compensation that a child receives from a doctor, other medical caregivers, hospital, or medical center because of malpractice that caused the condition.

 A lawsuit over your child’s injuries is more likely to be settled out of court than to go to trial, as the latter involves more time and costs.